-The American Express Aeroplan Reserve Card is an ultra-premium card suitable for the most frequent Air Canada travelers and offers a whopping 65,000 Aeroplan points and $100 statement credit.
+The American Express Aeroplan Reserve Card is an ultra-premium card suitable for the most frequent Air Canada travelers.

 To view the details of what qualifies as an eligible transaction for Everyday Status Qualification, visit this Air Canada page.
 Primarily, the major exclusions to qualifying transactions are:

 - Points accumulated through sign-up or welcome bonuses associated with Aeroplan credit cards